mlz-ictrl/nicos/doc/source/deviceapi.rst

    .. parameter:: maxage : float or None, optional

       The maximum age of cached values from this device, in seconds.
+Default is:
-Default is 5 seconds.
+      5 seconds.

       If set to ``0``, cached values are never used.
 If set to ``None``, values